niftools/pyffi/README.txt

     + PyTriStrip: stripifier utilities (uses a Python port of NvTriStrip)

+The following code resides in the subversion trunk only (https://pyffi.svn.sf.net/svnroot/pyffi/trunk) and is not distributed with the library.

 * tests

   - rundoctest.py: runs all tests in the documentation